SHIFT – verb: change, alter, adjust, vary; modify, revise, reverse, retract; do a U-turn.

 Today, immersed in an overwhelming sea of technology, conveniences, and endless avenues of entertainment, we live in a state of extreme physical contentment and yet suffer from tremendous distress and discontentment within.
 This is because society works against the individual by programming the individual out of the individual, keeping us centered around our careers and perpetually running from one obligation to the next.
-Living our lives at this level reduces us down to our mere functionality as a member of society.
+Living our lives at this frenzied pace reduces us down to mere functionality as a member of society.
 As a result, peace of mind and having a sense of relevancy is something that is very elusive for most of us.
 We see ourselves as separate, isolated, and often lost.

 The fact that food, pharmaceuticals, and alcohol, are the three largest industries on Earth, reveals the current status of human consciousness and how its continued evolution is being subverted and undermined.

 This is the rather predictable and sobering result of having neglected perhaps the most relevant part of who we are.
 We are not the body we temporarily reside in, nor are we the thoughts that endlessly plague us.
 We’re the awareness behind our thoughts and something far greater, with infinitely more depth and complexity than most of us are aware of.

-SHIFT ETHOS is a website devoted to raising human consciousness, imbuing its readers with a sense of self-awareness, collectivism, connectedness, with the aspiration of heightening consciousness through the Yogic traditions of the past that served as a tremendous guidepost and prescription for discord and the disconnection society so inherently breeds in people, allowing those disciplined enough to pursue it to pierce the veil of reality and peer into a much deeper dimension of ourselves; the part of us that is “connected” to everything.
+SHIFT ETHOS is a website devoted to raising human consciousness, imbuing its readers with a sense of self-awareness, collectivism, connectedness, with the aspiration of heightening consciousness through the meditative, contemplative, Yogic teachings of the past.
+These practices and teachings served as a tremendous guidepost and prescription for discord and the disconnection society so inherently breeds in people.
+Those disciplined enough to pursue it can pierce the veil of reality and peer into a much deeper dimension of ourselves; the part of us that is “connected” to everything.
 One understanding this connection doesn’t need to be encouraged to be a mother to the Earth, nor do they require morals or ethics to guide their choices.
 The desire flows forth from us naturally.